Ismael99Bueno/ini-parser/README.md

 ## Dependencies

-- [debug-tools](https://github.com/Ismael99Bueno/debug-tools): a set of tools for debugging the profiler
+- [debug-tools](https://github.com/Ismael99Bueno/debug-tools): A set of tools for debugging the parser

 ## Usage